A curiosity journal of math, physics, programming, astronomy, and more.

 (constrain-input-to-bottleneck-production processed)))))

-If we only allow into the line what the bottleneck produced, we should avoid accumulating work in progress, which it appears to do quite well:
+When we only allow into the line what the bottleneck produced, we avoid accumulating work in progress:

 Work in progressStep 10Step 20Step 30Step 40Step 50Step 60Step 70Step 80Step 90Step 1000510152025